graphcommerce-org/graphcommerce/.changeset/big-camels-allow.md

 '@graphcommerce/magento-customer': patch
 ---

-don't execute useOrderCardItemImages if urlKeys is empty
+Additional useOrderCardItemImages query was triggered when there were no urlKeys present.